Famous Food Of Indian States

 27. Uttar Pradesh:

 Uttar Pradesh is famous for its Nawabi food their cooking technique is influenced by the Mughals.
-The most famous dish of Lucknow is ‘tunda kebabs’ and ‘kakori kebabs’.
+The most famous dish in Lucknow is ‘tunda kebabs’ and ‘kakori kebabs’.

-Some of Uttar Pradesh popular food are Baati chokha, Arhar Ki Dal, Bhindi ka Salan, Aloo Rasedaar, Allahabad ki Tehri, Bedmi, Baingan ki Lonje, Keema Dum, Petha and many more.
+Some of Uttar Pradesh’s popular food are Baati chokha, Arhar Ki Dal, Bhindi ka Salan, Aloo Rasedaar, Allahabad ki Tehri, Bedmi, Baingan ki Lonje, Keema Dum, Petha, and many more.

-Tunday Kabab is the most popular dish of Lucknow the dish made out of minced meat.
+Tunday Kabab is the most popular dish in Lucknow the dish is made out of minced meat.

 Uttarakhand is mostly hilly terrain where Kumaon and Garhwal offer their own unique cuisine, both regions are different but their method of cooking is the same.

 You can also see the varying eating habits with the changing seasons, in winter Mathir and Til Laddus or Madua Rotis are eaten while in summers Dubkas with Chholia Rotis are preferred.